-We’ll play in our 2021/22 home kit of Lilywhite shirts, navy shorts and navy socks, with our goalkeeper in green.
+We’ll play in Lilywhite shirts, navy shorts and navy socks, with our goalkeeper in green.

-Chelsea are set to play in blue shirts, blue shorts and white socks, with their keeper in orange.
+Chelsea will play in blue shirts, blue shorts and white socks, with their keeper in orange.

-Our matchday programme will once again be on sale at the game, priced at the usual £3.50.
-It’s available from all Tap Inn counters around the stadium and external pods situated at Paxton House, the South Podium, Park Lane Square and Worcester Avenue.
+It’s priced at the usual £3.50 and available from all Tap Inn counters around the stadium, plus external pods situated at Paxton House, the South Podium, Park Lane Square and Worcester Avenue.

 Supporters not attending the match can order a copy online here, for delivery direct to your door.